bzshang/af-concurrency-samples/README.md

 This merits additional explanation.
 The AF Cache is built on constructs provided by the CLR's memory model and garbage collector.
 When garbage collection is performed, objects in the runtime are inspected.
-If the collector determines them to be dead, they are scheduled to be destroyed so that the memory they consume may be reclaimed.
+If the collector determines that an object is no longer live, it is scheduled to be destroyed so that the memory it consumes may be reclaimed.

 The AF Cache ties in to the .NET Framework's memory management model through the use of both strong and weak references.
 A _weak_ reference allows an object